jaconel/provision/ansible/README.md

+# Overview

+PLEASES NOTE THIS PROJECT IS DEPRECATED.

+Allows provisioning of development environment using Ansible.

 # Installing Ansible

 The best way to get Ansible for Ubuntu is to add the project's PPA (personal package archive) to your system.